expobrain/generateDS/README.rst

   extensions and abstract and cardinality of zero or one.
 Again, thanks to Edwin for describing this need.
 - Removed duplicate generation of `add_xxxx` method.
+- Fix to generation of "xsi:type" attributes.
+Added use of table `GenerateDSNamespaceTypePrefixes` from module `generatedsnamespaces.py` to specify the namespace prefix on a per type basis.

 Version 2.30.12 (01/14/2019)